-As people, we offer advice in situations where we feel we are being helpful.
+As people, we offer advice when we feel we are helpful.

 Often, it is expert advice based on knowledge, personal experience, and even professional skills.